-- A. Obtain a listing of entity bank accounts for the fiscal period from management and management's representation that the listing is complete.
+A. Obtain a listing of entity bank accounts for the fiscal period from management and management's representation that the listing is complete.
 Ask management to identify the entity's main operating account.
 Select the entity's main operating account and randomly select 4 additional accounts (or all accounts if less than 5).
-Randomly select one month from the fiscal period, obtain and inspect the corresponding bank statement and reconciliation for each selected account, and observe that: - Obtained a listing of the entities bank accounts for the fiscal period and managements representation that the listing is complete. - i.
-Bank reconciliations include evidence that they were prepared within 2 months of the related statement closing date (e.g., initialed and dated or electronically logged); - Obtained and reviewed bank reconciliations noting that they were prepared within 2 months of the related statement closing date. - ii.
-Bank reconciliations include written evidence that a member of management or a board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation (e.g., initialed and dated, electronically logged); and - Obtained and reviewed bank reconciliations noting that they do include evidence of review by a member of management who does not handle cash, post ledgers, or issue checks. - iii.
+Randomly select one month from the fiscal period, obtain and inspect the corresponding bank statement and reconciliation for each selected account, and observe that:

+Obtained a listing of entity bank accounts for the fiscal period and management's representation that the listing is complete.

+i.
+Bank reconciliations include evidence that they were prepared within 2 months of the related statement closing date (e.g., initialed and dated or electronically logged);

+ii.
+Bank reconciliations include written evidence that a member of management or a board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation within 1 month of the date the reconciliation was prepared (e.g., initialed and dated or electronically logged); and iii.
 Management has documentation reflecting it has researched reconciling items that have been outstanding for more than 12 months from the statement closing date, if applicable.

-Obtained and reviewed bank reconciliations noting that 2 out of the 5 accounts selected for testing did not include documentation that management has researched reconciling items that have been outstanding for more than 12 months from the statement closing date.
+For 2 out of the 5 bank reconciliations selected for testing, there was no documentation reflecting management has researched reconciling items that have been outstanding for more than 12 months from the statement closing date.